weavolutionmage/drachenwald/offices/chronicler/guidelines-contributors.md

 * They have a rectangular border, or the shape of the drawing clearly indicate a rectangular bounding box.
 An L-shape is OK provided the lines are such that they suggest an opposite corner.
 * Have a partial bounding box, left, right and below, with the upper sides and top free space.
 Left &amp; right sides should both have a reasonable proportion of the height and not be too different in height (e.g. full height one side and only 5mm or none on the other).
-* Have only a bottom boundary, with sides and top left free space.*
+* Have only a bottom boundary, with sides and top left free space.
 * Have no obvious cutoff bounding box.

 ## Images and photographs: general
 Images are reproduced in half-tone black &amp; white.&nbsp; Images should therefore not have too much fine detail, or areas of low contrast, as these will not reproduce well.

-Photographs should obviously be of a relevant subject - medieval building, photographs taken at events and such like.&nbsp; Where the photograph features the faces of individuals such that they can be easily recognised, be sure that you have the permission of the people concerned, especially where children are concerned.
+Photographs should obviously be of a relevant subject - medieval building, photographs taken at events and such like.
+Where the photograph features the faces of individuals such that they can be easily recognised, be sure that you have the permission of the people concerned, especially where children are concerned.